 Now that digital community data is so accessible, it should be making our community engagement and research processes faster and easier right?
 But many find that’s not always the case.
 It may be tempting to think that digital data can completely replace traditional engagement.
 But instead of thinking what you can ‘cut out’, think about what you can ‘speed up’: essentially how you can utilise digital data feeds to expedite some of your research, and save the face to face engagement for targeted topics.

-Here are four ways to utilise digital community data:
+Here are three ways to utilise digital community data:

 1. What is it like to live in the neighbourhood?